Best Baked Lobster Tails Recipe (Super Easy!)

 All you need is a few fresh ingredients to make the best lobster tails in the oven.

-• Lobster tails: The star of the dish!
+• Lobster Tails: The star of the dish!
 When baked, they become tender and juicy with a mild, sweet flavor that pairs beautifully with rich butter and fresh herbs.
+Frozen lobster tails work well in this recipe; just make sure to thaw them first and pat them dry with a paper towel before seasoning.

 • Butter: Melted and infused with garlic and herbs, the butter adds richness and a luxurious mouthfeel to the lobster meat.
-Use a high-quality butter.
+Use a high-quality butter for the best flavor.
+(You can also use the compound butter from my grilled filet mignon for this recipe!)

-• Lemon zest: Brightens up the flavors with a zesty citrus note that cuts through the richness of the butter. (optional: add a little lemon juice)
+• Fresh Lemons: Adding some freshly grated lemon zest and lemon slices (and optionally a little juice as well) brightens up the flavors with a zesty citrus note that cuts through the richness of the butter.

 • Fresh Parsley: Finely chopped parsley adds a fresh, herbal note and a pop of color to the finished dish.